CristanchoLina/IntegrativeEpiDecisionModel/README.md

 [lina.cristancho-fajardo@inrae.fr]

-This software is a computer program whose purpose is to [describe functionalities and technical features of your software].
+This software is a computer program whose purpose is to simulate the stochastic spread of a pathogen on an animal trade-network, by generating farmer's control (vaccination) decisions on the pathogen's spread according to a certain decision mechanism.

 This software is governed by the [CeCILL-B] license under French law and abiding by the rules of distribution of free software.
 You can  use,